 God has shown me so many truths this past month.
-It has been a month of fully consecrating myself to the Lord, while also feeling very distant from Him.
+It has been a month of fully consecrating myself to the Lord while also feeling very distant from Him.
 My quiet time has become loud as God has opened my eyes to see His Word for what it truly is-alive.

 In a season of new beginnings and a lot of endings, Jesus told me to stop worrying about my life.
-I often found myself being asked about my plans for the future, and always responded in a tone of doubt.
+I often found myself being asked about my plans for the future and always responding in a tone of doubt.
 I truly desire to go to Liberty University after I graduate high school next spring.
 Being aware of the high cost of attending my dream school, my response to people would always contain “if I get the scholarships.”